A New York holiday is incomplete without a visit to the Statue of Liberty.

 Ferry schedule on holidays

-On New Year’s Day, Martin Luther King, Jr. Day, Presidents’ Day, Memorial Day, Labor Day, Thanksgiving Day, and Christmas Day, the Staten Island Ferry operates on a separate holiday schedule.
+On New Year’s Day, Martin Luther King, Jr. Day, Presidents’ Day, Memorial Day, Labor Day, Thanksgiving Day, and Christmas Day, the Staten Island Ferry operates on a different holiday schedule.

 The Ferry’s holiday schedule is very similar to the weekend timings we have shared above.

-Note: The schedule gets adjusted without prior notice during severe weather conditions or when fog leads to reduced visibility.
+Note: The schedule gets adjusted without prior notice during severe weather conditions or when fog reduces visibility.

 Ferry Terminal late-night closures